ckjeldgaard/heavymetaldk/README.md

 docker-compose up -d --build
 ```

+When the web server is running, [phpMyAdmin](https://www.phpmyadmin.net/) will be available from `http://localhost:8080`.

 ## Deployment

 A [Gulp](https://gulpjs.com/) task called `deploy` will upload all www-files changed since last Git commit through FTP.
 To run the task, run the following command: